seamapi/docs/docs/core-concepts/devices.md

 * **Properties** — the current state of the device, such as its locked status
 * **Events** — notifications related to changes in the state of the device, such as an unlocking operation performed with an access code.

-To retrieve the list of supported capabilities for a given device, use the `capability_supported` attribute:
+To retrieve the list of supported capabilities for a given device, use the `capability_supported` attribute on the Device object:

 <!-- CODE INJECT START
 Get a device and print out the capability_supported property of this device